MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-actions.md

 Actions also have something that workflow processes don’t—input and output arguments.

 > [!NOTE]
-> You can enable a custom action from a workflow without writing code.
-More information: [Invoke custom actions from a workflow](invoke-custom-actions-workflow-dialog.md)
+> You can enable a custom process action from a workflow without writing code.
+More information: [Invoke custom process actions from a workflow](invoke-custom-actions-workflow-dialog.md)

 <a name="edit"></a>

 ## Edit an action

 You must deactivate processes before you can edit them.

 You can edit an action that was created as part of an unmanaged solution or included in a solution installed in your organization.
 If the solution is a managed solution, you might not be able to edit it.
 The solution publisher has the option to edit the managed properties so that the action installed with a managed solution can’t be edited.